hacker-fab/gitbook/standard-operating-procedures/patterning-sop-stepper-v2/README.md

 5. See the [Vacuum Spin Coater SOP](https://hacker-fab.gitbook.io/hacker-fab-space/standard-operating-procedures/patterning-sop-stepper-v2/vacuum-spin-coater-sop).
 Remember to pipette an appropriate amount, close the lid, and turn on the vacuum.
 6. If previous steps required cleaning with solvents, pre-bake the wafer to dehydrate the surface.
-7. If patterning on silicon or glass, spin coat 1-2 drops of HMDS.
+7. If patterning on silicon or glass, spin coat 2-3 drops of HMDS.
 Otherwise skip to 7.
    1. Choose Time and RPM from [patterning data sheet](https://docs.google.com/spreadsheets/d/1T9-kXXxdD9c6KZh\_iy1LGt8I8wGlmeVlIZmvBrkVQ2g/edit#gid=0)
-8. HMDS bake on the hot plate
+8. HMDS bake on the hot plate at 100°C for 60 seconds.
-9. Spin coat as much photoresist as needed to mostly cover the chip, normally 2-3 drops.
+9. Spin coat as much photoresist as needed to mostly cover the chip, normally 3-4 drops.
    1. Choose Time and RPM from [patterning data sheet](https://docs.google.com/spreadsheets/d/1T9-kXXxdD9c6KZh\_iy1LGt8I8wGlmeVlIZmvBrkVQ2g/edit#gid=0)
    2. If chip is having trouble sticking on o-ring either: try pressing top of chip while vacuum is on with some pressure to make a better seal (use plastic tweezers)